K4TEL/atrium-ufal/vit/README.md

 ### Data 📜

-The dataset is provided under Public Domain license, and consists of **15855** PNG images of pages from the archival documents.
+[//]: # (The dataset is provided under Public Domain license, and consists of **15855** PNG images of pages from the archival documents.)
-The source image files and their annotation can be found in the LINDAT repository [^17] 🔗.
+[//]: # (The source image files and their annotation can be found in the LINDAT repository [^17] 🔗.)

+Our dataset is not split using a simple random shuffle.
+This is because the data contains structured and clustered distributions of page types within many categories.
+A random shuffle would likely result in subsets with poor representative variability.

+Instead, we use a deterministic, periodic sampling method with a randomized offset.
+To maximize the size of the training 💪 set, we select the development and test 🏆 subsets first.
+The training subset then consists of all remaining pages.

+Here's the per-category 🪧 procedure for selecting the development and test 🏆 sets:

+1. For the category of size `N` compute  the desired subset size, `k`, as a fixed proportion (`test_ratio` which was 10%) of `N`
+2. Compute a selection step, `S`, as `S ≈ N/k` which serves a period base for the selection
+3. Apply a random shift to `S` - an integer index in the range `[S_i - S/4; S_i + S/4]` for every `i`-th of `k` steps of `S`.
+4. Select every `S`-th (`S`-thish in fact) element from the alphabetically ordered sequence after applying the random shift.
+5. Finally, Limit selected indices to be within the range of the category size `N`.

+This method produces subsets that:

+- Respect the original ordering and local clustering in the data
+- Preserve the proportional representation of each category
+- Introduce controlled randomness, so the selected samples are not strictly periodic

+This ensures that our subsets cover the full chronological and structural variability of the collection, leading to a more robust and reliable model evaluation.
+At the last stages, the whole procedure was performed several times in terms of the cross-validation training, when each new fold used a incremented by 1 random seed for the random shifts step.

 **Training** 💪 set of the model: **8950** images for `v2.0`